Back Pain · Program · Freedom

 I sit 9 hours a day for work.
 Can this work if I can't change my job?

-Yes.
-That's exactly who it's built for.
-You don't need to quit sitting.
-You need a support system strong enough to afford the sitting.
-The program wakes it up and strengthens it around your desk life, not instead of it.
+Yes, that's exactly who it's built for: desk, wheel, or laptop on the couch.
+You don't need to quit sitting, you need a support system strong enough to afford it.
+The program builds that around your working life, not instead of it.

 I've tried physio and stretches and nothing stuck.
 Why is this different?

 Because it doesn't stop at "calm it down."
-Most approaches manage the symptom and leave the support system asleep.
-Back Bulletproof™ loads it awake, then builds it progressively.
-A structured 8-week arc with an endpoint, not an open-ended list of stretches.
+Most approaches manage the symptom and leave the system asleep.
+Back Bulletproof™ loads it awake, then builds it: a structured 8-week arc with an endpoint, not an open-ended list of stretches.

 Is it safe?
 My back is sensitive.

-The method starts where you are and progresses deliberately.
-That's the whole point of the Repair phase, and there's a flare-up protocol for the bad days.
+The method starts where you are and progresses deliberately, with a flare-up protocol for bad days.
 That said, this is training, not medical treatment.
 If you have an acute injury or an undiagnosed condition, get cleared by your doctor first.

 Am I too old?
 Too far gone?

-If you're cleared to exercise, no. A dormant system doesn't care how long it's been asleep.
-It responds to progressive load at 35 and at 50.
+If you're cleared to exercise, no. A dormant system responds to progressive load at 35 or 50.
 What matters is starting at the right level, which is what the program is built to do.

 Do I need equipment or a gym?

-For the first 3 weeks (Repair), no — just a floor at home.
-From week 4 you'll need a gym: the Rebuild and Perform phases build real strength with dumbbells, a bench and a few basic machines.
-So — equipment-free to start, gym access required for phases 2 and 3.
+For the first 3 weeks (Repair), no, just a floor at home.
+From week 4 you'll need a gym: dumbbells, a bench, a few basic machines for Rebuild and Perform.
+Equipment-free to start, gym required for phases 2 and 3.

 How much time per week?